CypRiv/genal/README.md

 ```

 ![MR plot](docs/build/_images/MR_plot_SBP_AS.png)
-You can select which MR methods you wish to plot with the `methods` argument.
+You can select which MR methods to plot with the `methods` argument.
 Note that for an MR method to be plotted, they must be included in the latest `genal.Geno.MR` call of this `genal.Geno` instance.

-If you wish to include the heterogeneity values (Cochran's Q) in the results, you can use the heterogeneity argument in the `genal.Geno.MR` call.
+To include the heterogeneity values (Cochran's Q) in the results, you can use the heterogeneity argument in the `genal.Geno.MR` call.
 Here, the heterogeneity for the inverse-variance weighted method:

 ```python
 SBP_clumped.MR(action = 2, methods = ["Egger","IVW"], exposure_name = "SBP", outcome_name = "Stroke_eur", heterogeneity = True)